seborama/fuego/README.md

 ## Pressure

-Go channels support buffering that affect the behaviour when combining channels in a pipeline.
+Go channels support buffering that affects the behaviour when combining channels in a pipeline.

 When a consumer Stream's channel buffer is full, the producer will not be able to send more data through to it.
 This protects downstream operations from overloading.